Copy Protect PDF Files

 Stopping users from printing a PDF is one of the most effective ways of preventing copies of your PDF documents from being circulated, since printed documents can be readily photocopied or scanned and then duplicated.
 By default, Locklizard disables printing.

-However, it may be a requirement to let users print.
-If you want to allow printing, then you can apply secure watermarks to discourage distribution of printed copies.
-You can also limit the number of high-quality prints allowed, enforce greyscale or black & white printing, and log prints so you can track when your PDFs are being printed, by who and when.
+That said, it may be a requirement to let users print.
+If you want to allow printing, you can apply secure watermarks to discourage the distribution of printed copies.
+You can also limit the number of high-quality prints allowed, enforce greyscale or black & white printing, and log prints so you can track when your PDFs are being printed, by whom, and when.

-Locklizard’s copy protection software automatically prevents printing to PDF drivers, XPS files and other file formats so secure PDFs cannot be readily converted back to PDFs.
+Locklizard’s copy protection software automatically prevents printing to PDF drivers, XPS files and other file formats so that secure PDFs cannot be readily converted back to unprotected ones.

 • Permanent & Dynamic Watermarks